Daniel-KM/Omeka-S-module-Menu/README.md

 It allows to add any resource as a menu element and take care of its rights (it is not displayed if the user has no right to see it).

+The theme should be modified to display new menus.

 Installation
 ------------